clay/amphora/lib/routes/readme.md

 /uris/<base64(:path)>
 ```

 A URI is used to redirect some slug or URI to another page or component.
-They can also redirect to other uris, or several uris can point to the same resource.
+They can also redirect to other uris (establishing a 301 redirect), or several uris can point to the same resource.
 URIs are stored as Base64, so:

 - `example.com` is `/uris/ZXhhbXBsZS5jb20=` => `/pages/jdskla@published`
 - `example.com/other/` is `/uris/ZXhhbXBsZS5jb20vb3RoZXI=` => `/pages/4revd3s@published`